 Even though churning is a lucrative way to increase account balances in a hurry, I would prefer more incentives offered to cardholders to retain their credit cards to reduce the need for churning.

 As mentioned in wish item #1, Aeroplan is now offering revamped cards.
 One of the new features added is the ability to earn 1,000 status qualifying miles and 1 status qualifying segment for every $10,000 spent.
 This is exactly the type of incentive that I would like to see credit card companies offer, which reduces the need for churning.

 In terms of grading, because the Air Canada benefit is offered on so many different versions of their Aeroplan co-branded cards, I will give a little higher score than items #1 and #2.

 4) More Progress Towards High Speed Trains

-Did I miss any improvements this year?
-Please let us know in the comment section below.
-Until then…
+Did I miss anything on my wish list?
+Do you agree with my scores?
+Please let us know in the comment section below!